Germany: Bureaucracy blocks Ukrainan and Syrian doctors – DW – 08/29/2024

 Syrian doctors face anti-immigration backlash

 Syrian doctors are also facing pressure to get licensed as calls for more deportations reach a fever pitch.
-Following a deadly knife attack in the city of Solingen by a Syrian asylum seeker in August 2024, there have been statements from conservative politicians to stop accepting Syrian refugees altogether.
+Following a deadly knife attack in the city of Solingen by a Syrian asylum seeker earlier this month, some conservative politicians have called to stop accepting Syrian refugees altogether.
 Moderate and right-wing politicians have been increasingly vocal about what they see as the need to deport rejected asylum seekers to Syria, which is currently not possible.

 Although, as German media reports have noted, there are more doctors entering the work force every year, it is not enough to keep up with demographic changes.
 Moreover, a huge number of doctors have begun to work part-time.
 According to a report by public broadcaster ZDF, in 2023 only 85% of general practitioners work full-time.
 In 2009, that number was 98%.